hplt-project/data-analytics-tool/README.md

 - Language distribution.
     - Number of segments: Shows percentage of automatically identified languages.
     - Percentage of segments in the declared languge, inside documents (only for monolingual documents)
-- Quality Score distribution: as per language models (monolingual) or bicleaner scores (tool that computes the likelihood of two sentences of being mutual translations)
+- Quality Score distribution: Histogram showing the distribution of segments (monolingual) or sentence pairs (parallel) having a certain language model score (monolingual) or bicleaner score (tool that computes the likelihood of two sentences of being mutual translations)
 - Quality Score average distribution: Histogram displaying the distribution of the average fluency score of segments in documents (only for monolingual documents)
+- Document Score distribution: Histogram showing the distribution of Document Score (only for monolingual documents)
-- Segment length distribution: tokens per segment for each language, showing total, unique and duplicate segments or segment pairs.
+- Segment length distribution: tokens per segment for each language, showing total, unique and duplicate segments or segment pairs (not computed in monolingual lite stats mode)
-- Noise distribution: the result of applying hard rules and computing which percentage is affected by them (too short or too long sentences, sentences being URLs, bad encoding, sentences containing poor language, etc.)
+- Noise distribution: the result of applying hard rules and computing which percentage is affected by them (too short or too long sentences, sentences being URLs, bad encoding, sentences containing poor language, etc.). (not computed in monolingual lite stats mode)
-- Frequent n-grams: 1-5 more frequent n-grams
+- Frequent n-grams: 1-5 more frequent n-grams (not computed in monolingual lite stats mode)

 # Output examples: